enspiral-cherubi/your-new-ears/README.md

 ## your-new-ears

-run mic sound through audio effects
+Run (eg. microphone) sound through audio effects.
+The effects chain in represented as a 3d sound refractor reactor.

 _*!!press spacebar to stop feedback loops!!*_